-To repeal section 137.115, RSMo, and to enact in lieu thereof one new section relating to aircraft taxation.
+To repeal section 137.115, RSMo, and to enact in lieu thereof one new section relating to property tax assessments, with a contingent effective date.

 Be it enacted by the General Assembly of the state of Missouri, as follows:

 Section A. Section 137.115, RSMo, is repealed and one new section enacted in lieu thereof, to be known as section 137.115, to read as follows: